Amelia Mafi: Background

 Born in South Auckland, Mafi is of Tongan descent and played her junior rugby league for the Wentworthville Magpies.

 Playing career

 In 2018, Mafi played for Penrith Brothers in the NSWRL Women's Premiership.
 In 2019, she joined the Wentworthville Magpies.

 In July 2019, she joined the Sydney Roosters NRL Women's Premiership team but did not play a game due to injury.
 In Round 3 of the 2020 NRLW season, she made her debut for the Roosters in a 24–16 loss to the Brisbane Broncos.

+She played for Parramatta Eels in 2023 before joining the Wests Tigers for the 2024 season after recently marrying.